RoyBidani/Yad2SearchBot/README.md

 # Yad2 Apartment Notifier Bot

 This project monitors real estate listings on [Yad2](https://www.yad2.co.il/) and notifies users via Telegram about new listings that meet specified criteria.
-It allows customization for specific neighborhoods and integrates seamlessly with Telegram for real-time notifications.
+It supports multi-user notifications, dynamic configuration, and integrates seamlessly with Telegram for real-time notifications.

 ---